evilcyber.com

 Why Do People Do This?

-The question we may ask ourselves is: why do that?
-Why treat our bodies so badly with something meant to improve its health?
+I ask myself: why do that?
+Why treat our bodies so badly with something meant to improve their health?
 The only answer I have is that many recreational athletes treat their prowess at working out in the same competitive manner as they do their jobs.

 About 10% of the participants in the above marathon who used pain relievers reported intestinal cramps, blood in their urine or stool or heart arrhythmia.
 Way to go.